 I’m tracking this primary for my own reference, but it should be helpful to others as well.
-First, here’s my current Home Theater PC hardware config, rebuilt in May of 2012. (updated 03/02/2013)
+First, here’s my current Home Theater PC hardware config, rebuilt multiple times.

 - This was originally a Velocity Micro CGT™ but I’ve replaced most the internals

 - 550 Watt Antec® TRUEPOWER TRIO Quiet Power Supply with 120mm Smart Fan

 - Gigabyte Intel Z77 LGA 1155 Motherboard GA-Z77X-UD3H

 - Intel Core i7-3770K Quad-Core Processor 3.5 GHz 8 MB Cache LGA 1155